Lewy Bodies, Dementia, and Parkinson’s – What Does it all Mean?

 Medications for cognition

 DLB gained more visibility in the press when Robin Williams, the beloved comedian, died in 2014 with this condition.
 At APDA, we strive to further our understanding of Lewy body disorders through our research funding.
-Check out the research being done by our George C. Cotzias Fellowship awardee, Dr. Vivek Unni who is studying Lewy body formation and function.
-Very recently, Lewy body research conducted at University of Alabama, one of APDA’s Centers for Advanced Research was published.
-The study expanded our understanding of Lewy body formation in the memory part of the brain.
-For further reading on DLB, take a look at the latest consensus report of the DLB Consortium published in the journal Neurology.
+Check out the research being done by Dr. Laura Volpicelli who is studying Lewy body formation in the amygdala and changes which may contribute to the cognitive and behavioral dysfunction in PD, and Dr. William Zieger, who is studying how alpha-synuclein causes problems with thinking and memory by using advanced microscopes to directly measure activity in the thinking areas of the brain.

-• Focus less on the label that has been attached to your condition and seek to maximize both your physical as well as mental condition.
+• Focus less on the label that has been attached to your condition and seek to maximize both your physical and mental health.

 • Always be open and honest with your doctor about all of the symptoms you may be experiencing so they can create the best treatment plan for you.